Global investors watch how chips fall in China's cashless casino bar

-SANYA, China (Reuters) - Placing bets on green-felt baccarat tables in a new casino bar on China’s southern Hainan island, punters seem oblivious to a huge wager quietly being placed around them, one that could potentially siphon business from the world’s largest gaming hub in Macau an hour’s flight away.
+SANYA, China, Feb 17 (Reuters) - Placing bets on green-felt baccarat tables in a new casino bar on China’s southern Hainan island, punters seem oblivious to a huge wager quietly being placed around them, one that could potentially siphon business from the world’s largest gaming hub in Macau an hour’s flight away.

 Owned by art, film and real estate mogul Zhang Baoquan, the casino bar marks the Chinese government’s first tacit approval of a gaming concept outside of Macau.
 Global investors, including some of the world’s biggest gaming companies, are watching to see how the chips will fall.